VerifyTests/Verify/docs/mdsource/diff-tool.source.md

 include: diffToolCleanup

+## MaxInstancesToLaunch

+By default a maximum of 5 diff tool instances will be launched.
+This prevents a change that break many test from causing too much load on a machine.

+This value can be changed:

+snippet: MaxInstancesToLaunch

 ## Successful verification behavior

 If a diff tool is running for the comparison of the current verification (per test), and a new verification passes, the following logic will be applied: